galikbence/genome_annotation/README.md

    ### AUGUSTUS

 AUGUSTUS is a program that predicts genes in eukaryotic genomic sequences.
-It can be run on web server or run locally.
-It has 2 mandatory arguments.
-The query file and the species.
+It can be run on a web server or locally.
+It has 2 mandatory arguments, the query file and the species.
 You can find more details about how to run the tool in the [manual](https://github.com/Gaius-Augustus/Augustus/blob/master/docs/RUNNING-AUGUSTUS.md).

-You can run AUGUSTUS several times using the basic gene model, the gene model of the closest related species and the gene model with hints that we prepared in Section 2.
+You can run AUGUSTUS several times using the combinations of the generic gene model, the gene model of the closest related species, retrained new species with hints that we prepared in Section 2.

 Exmple runs (each case we will predict only complete genes on both strands):

-      #Run 1
+      #Run 1 - using only the gene model of the closes related species

        augustus --strand=both --genemodel=complete --species=[related_speices] --gff3=on --codingseq=on --outfile=[out_file] genome_of_interest.fasta

-      #Run 2
+      #Run 2 - using the gene model of the closes related species with hints

        augustus --strand=both --genemodel=complete --species=[related_speices] --gff3=on --codingseq=on --hintsfile=hints.gff --extrinsicCfgFile=extrinsic.ME.cfg --outfile=[out_file] genome_of_interest.fasta

-      #Run 3
+      #Run 3 - using the generic gene model with hints

        augustus --strand=both --genemodel=complete --species=generic --gff3=on --codingseq=on --hintsfile=hints.E.gff --extrinsicCfgFile=extrinsic.ME.cfg --outfile=[out_file] genome_of_interest.fasta

-At the end of these analyses we will use the `GFF` files from each gene prediction run (GeneMark-ES and AUGUSTUS).
+At the end of these analyses we will use the `GFF` files from each run (GeneMark-ES and AUGUSTUS).
 You may have to uniform the `GFF` file format amongst the different runs.

   ## 6. Combining gene models